dma-dk/www.mrnregistry.org/index.md

 Our [original paper](http://mrnregistry.org/Maritime%20Resource%20Name.docx) was presented at the [17th IALA Conference](http://www.iala-aism.org/meetings/17/).

-## Application Process
+## Organization ID Application Process
-Since we are still in the process of finalizing the standard and there are no formal process for applying for a namespace yet.
-However, if you wish to make use of MRNs in your project please contact us at <info@mrnregistry.org> and tell us a bit about your project and what subnamespace you wish to use.
+Assignment of Organization IDs are mainly reserved for maritime standards development organizations, research projects, scientific societies, and similar bodies.
+However, anyone can apply and each application is evaluated on a case by case basis by the IALA secretary.

+A list of all assigned Organization IDs can be found [here](https://github.com/MRNRegistry/mrnregistry/tree/master/organizations).

+If you wish to apply for an Organization ID please fill out a template similar to [this](https://github.com/MRNRegistry/mrnregistry/blob/master/organizations/mcl.txt) and send it to <info@mrnregistry.org>.
+And then we will get back to use.

 ## Who is using it
 We are currently getting some experience using MRNs in the following projects